 last char : l

-We are using “[]” to access the string elements directly via its index, and it returns the element based on the index.
+We are using “[]” to access the string elements directly via its index, which returns the element based on the index.
 So we need to get the last element of the string.
 That’s why we pass the string.length – 1 as the argument.

 The spread operator creates an array of strings and stores them in a variable, and then we access them as array elements.